Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Experienced Manhattan Father's Rights Attorney

 If you’re a father facing legal challenges in family law, securing the right legal counsel is a critical step towards protecting your relationship with your children and securing your financial future.
-Our experienced Manhattan father’s rights attorneys at The Law Office of Richard Roman Shum stands ready to assist by advocating on your behalf, providing personalized legal strategies, and supporting you through each stage of the legal process.
+Our experienced Manhattan father’s rights attorneys at Law Office of Richard Roman Shum, Esq stand ready to assist by advocating on your behalf, providing personalized legal strategies, and supporting you through each stage of the legal process.

 Contact us today at (646) 259-3416 to learn more about how our Manhattan divorce attorneys can assist you in protecting your rights and those of your family.